samedicorp/modula/README.md

 This ability is useful for modules that need to synchronise their actions with other modules.

-For example, the screen module manages creating html screen content.
-It calls `onUpdateScreen` to ask other modules to update their content.
-Any module interested in displaying screen content registers for this event.
-When a module gets the event, it calls the screen module back to provide some content.
-The screen module then combines it all into the final screen html.
+For example, the windows module manages creating html screen content.
+It calls `onUpdateWindows` to ask other modules to update their window content.
+Any module interested in displaying a window registers for this event.
+When a module gets the event, it calls the windows module back to provide some content.
+The screen module then combines the content of all windows into the final screen html.

 ## Services